Random coalescing geodesics in first-passage percolation: Statement of results

 \end{theorem}

+As a corollary of the above result one obtains that the expected number of intersections between $\geo(0,v)$ and the straight line through $0$ and $v$ grows sublinearly in $|v|$.

-A semi-infinite path $(v_k)_{k\ge1}$ will be referred to as an (infinite) geodesic if each finite segment is a geodesic, and a bi-infinite path $(v_k)_{k\in\Z}$ with the same property will be referred to as a bi-infinite geodesic, or a {\bf bigeodesic}.
+A semi-infinite path $(v_k)_{k\ge1}$ will be referred to as a (semi-infinite) {\bf geodesic} if each finite segment is a geodesic, and a bi-infinite path $(v_k)_{k\in\Z}$ with the same property will be referred to as a bi-infinite geodesic, or a {\bf bigeodesic}.
 It has been conjectured that there are almost surely no bigeodesics.
 We are able to show that in each fixed direction (except for an at most countable set determined by $\ball$) this is true.
-This is closely related to the fact that multiple geodesics do not occur in directions of differentiability.
+This is closely related to the fact that multiple geodesics do not occur in directions of differentiability of the asymptotic shape.

+For any geodesic $g$ (semi- or bi-infinite) we define the {\bf direction} $\dir(g)$ of $g$ as the set of limit points of the set $\{v/|v|:v\in g\}$.
+When $u\in\dir(g)$ we say that $u$ is {\bf a direction} of $g$.
+Note that $\dir(g)$ is an arc on the unit circle $S^1$ when $g$ is semi-infinite, and the union of two arcs when $g$ is a bi-infinite.